KnugiHK/WhatsApp-Chat-Exporter/README.md

 > [!NOTE]
 > Usage in README may be removed in the future.
 Check the usage in [Wiki](https://github.com/KnugiHK/Whatsapp-Chat-Exporter/wiki)
+>
+> Click [here](https://github.com/KnugiHK/WhatsApp-Chat-Exporter/wiki/Android-Usage#crypt15-end-to-end-encrypted-backup) for the most trivia way for exporting from Android

 First, install the exporter by:
 ```shell